joneseyit/mod5-start-frontend/README.md

 #BUGS -
       - **fixed added logic in user controller** username and token are    undefined in localStorage
       - creating a username does not tell you username is already taken
+      - hard refresh on individual marker makes the marker disappear
+      - only show one info window at a time

 #Styling